 The sheltered deck has countryside views and in the adjoining yard you may hear the occasional whinny from the owner's horse (there is a spare stable and lovely local bridleways if you'd like to bring your own horse on holiday).
 The welcoming owners live next door but respect your privacy once you've settled in.

 Surfing beaches at Perranporth, St Agnes, Chapel Porth and Porthtowan are all within easy reach, making The Pavilion perfect for gung-ho outdoor adventurers but equally as perfect for those wishing to enjoy a relaxing break from everyday life just toasting their toes in front of the wood-burner.

 Open plan living-room with kitchen and dining areas.
-Electric cooker, microwave, fridge, washing machine and dishwasher.
-Satellite TV and wood-burner
+Satellite TV and wood-burner.
+Electric cooker, microwave, fridge, washing machine and dishwasher

-Bedroom with double bed (5') and en suite Wet-room with shower, WC and wash-basin
+Bedroom with king-size double bed (5') and en suite Wet-room with shower, WC and wash-basin

 - Dogs welcome (2 medium-sized dogs only)